Are you brave enough to make a life change?

 The other thing that keeps me from jacking it all in, is the feedback from my clients.
 It has been amazing since day one and it truly reminds me WHY I am doing this.
 I need to keep doing it, because there are so many people who need my help to transform their lives.

 Keep moving forward

-So I knew that I had to keep going, but it just wasn’t working the way I thought it should.
-Various marketing experts had told me that I needed to share more of myself and my story, but that was out of my comfort zone!
+I knew that I had to keep going, but it just wasn’t working the way I thought it should.
+Various marketing experts had told me I needed to share more of myself and my story, but that was out of my comfort zone!
 Eventually I had to accept that these experts were right!
 Which brings me to the thing that I find most difficult.
 Sharing my thoughts on the www doesn’t come easy to me.
 I am Scottish – we don’t really like the limelight and we are notoriously bad at promoting ourselves.
 But, in order for my business to succeed, I have to put myself out there.
 It’s hard; I don’t like it; it scares me!
 However, no matter how scary it seems, I just have to hit that publish button.

 Does it still scare me?
 Yep.
 Every time.

 Does it make me feel uncomfortable?
 Again, every time!